-NOVANTA® recommends that the laser's cooling fluid contain at least 90% water (distilled or tap) by volume.
+SYNRAD® recommends that the laser's cooling fluid contain at least 90% water (distilled or tap) by volume.
 In closed loop systems, use a corrosion inhibitor such as Optishield® Plus or equivalent.
 Avoid glycol-based additives as they reduce the coolant's capacity and high concentrations may affect power stability.
-For NOVANTA lasers, the minimum coolant set point is 19 °C (66) °F so glycol is not necessary unless the chiller is subjected to freezing temperatures.
+For SYNRAD lasers, the minimum coolant set-point is 19 °C (66) °F so glycol is not necessary unless the chiller is subjected to freezing temperatures.

-- In applications where biocides containing chlorides are used, concentrations should not exceed 25 parts per million (PPM). - Maintain a coolant pH level above 7.0.
-We recommend the installation of a filter on the chiller's return line, especially in areas where water hardness is a problem.
+In applications where biocides containing chlorides are used, concentrations should not exceed 25 parts per million (PPM).

+Maintain a coolant pH level above 7.0.
+We recommend the installation of a filter on the ne chiller's return line, especially in areas where water hardness is a problem.

 The chiller's temperature setpoint must always be set above the dew point temperature.
-In cases where this is not possible within the specified coolant temperature range of 18 °C to 22 °C (64 °F to 72 °F), then the following steps MUST be taken to reduce the risk of condensation damage.
+In cases where this is not possible within the specified coolant temperature range of 18 $^{\circ}$ C to 22 $^{\circ}$ C (64 $^{\circ}$ F to 72 $^{\circ}$ F), then the following steps MUST be taken to reduce the risk of condensation damage.

+one production and the control of th

-- Stop coolant flow when the laser is shut down. - Increase coolant flow by an additional 3.8 LPM (1.0 GPM).
+Increase coolant flow by an additional 3.8 LPM (1.0 GPM).
 Do not exceed a coolant pressure of 414 kPa (60 PSI).

+p.
+200 a